EmilStenstrom/django-components/README.md

 You can change this with the `slot_contet_behavior` setting.
 Options are:
 - `"prefer_root"` - Default - as described above
-- `"isolated"` - Same behavior as Vue - variable is taken ONLY from the root context
+- `"isolated"` - Same behavior as Vue - variables are taken ONLY from the root context
 - `"allow_override"` - slot context variables are taken from its surroundings (default before v0.67)

 ```python